 In this article, I am going to discuss the ASP.NET Core Main Method in detail.
-Please read our previous article where we discussed the ASP.NET Core Project File in detail.
-As part of this article, we are going to discuss the following two important concepts in detail.
+Please read our previous article where we discussed ASP.NET Core Project File.
+As part of this article, we are going to discuss the following three important pointers in detail.

 - The significance of the ASP.NET Core Main Method.

 - What happens behind the scenes when you run a .NET core application?

-In order to understand the Main method of ASP.NET Core application, let’s first create an Empty ASP.NET Core Web application.
+In order to understand the Main method of ASP.NET Core Web application, let’s first create an Empty ASP.NET Core Web application.